Want to learn how to create input masks for your site’s forms?

 What Is an Input Mask?

-If you want to add any additional characters, after already using the parenthesis, you should place them in brackets.
-This is good for times when the additional characters are optional.
+If you want to add any optional characters, after already using the parenthesis, you should place them in square brackets [ ].

 Input Mask Examples